Local Project Stacks

 - the value to apply (in MB) to the Node.jsmax-old-space-size

 option.
 This defines the point where Node.js will start freeing unused memory.
-It is not a hard limit - the project's memory usage will not be capped - but this is useful when running on a memory constrained device such as a Raspberry Pi.
+It is not a hard limit - Node-RED's memory usage will not be capped - but this is useful when running on a memory constrained device such as a Raspberry Pi.
 Recommended minimum256

 .nodered